Carnegies Shadowing Scheme

 Further resources:

-- Accessible versions of the shortlisted books are available for print disabled readers from the RNIB and Calibre Audio.
+- Accessible versions of the shortlisted books will be available for print disabled readers from the RNIB and Calibre Audio.

 Visit the resource